What is special about this course?

 You will study through short lectures, group discussions, individual exercises and personal study.
 Course units are achieved through internal written assessments, one external examination and a research portfolio, which is submitted at the end of the course.

 Part time - one day a week.
-Thursday 9.15am to 4.00pm.
+Tuesdays 1.15pm to 4.30pm.
 Plus four hours study per week.

 Where can I study my course?